IvailoIvanov1999/Rock_Scissors_Paper_By_Ivailo/README.md

 Output : computer and player choose (r)or(s)or(p) and reveal the winner or draw .

+If the player write wrong input ,the program stop , and return: "Invalid Input.
+Try again..." or if you, just want to quit from game ! :)

                        The rules are :

 1.Rock beats scissors (the rock is breaking the scissors).